anjalitiwari/droneChallenge/README.md

 ## INSTRUCTIONS FOR RUNNING FRONTEND

-within droneclient there is a dockerfile please build docker image via following command
+within droneclient there is a dockerfile please build docker image and run container
 ```
 cd droneclient
 docker build -t anjali/droneclient .